LibrariesHacked/library-carpentry/introduction-to-data/answers.md

 Exercise Answers
 ================

 Answers include methods for Microsoft Excel and Google Sheets.
-We're not specifically advocating for either of these, but they are commonly used tools.
+We're not specifically advocating for either of these, but they are commonly used tools and possibly represent a work/home split (work - often Microsoft Office, Home - Google Docs).
 Other spreadsheet software will have very similar functionality but will differ in some respects.

 Possible methods
 ----------------